VACTERL association: Anorectal defects

 Anal atresia, such as imperforate anus and anal atresia, are seen in about 55 to 90 percent of patients with VACTERL association.
 These anomalies are usually noted at birth.
 Anorectal defects often require surgery in the first days of life.
 Sometimes infants will require several surgeries to fully reconstruct the intestine or rectum.

 Cardiac defects

 Approximately 40-80 percent of patients with VACTERL association have been reported to have congenital heart disease.
 The most common heart defects seen with VACTERL association are ventricular septal defect (VSD), atrial septal defects and tetralogy of Fallot.

 Less common defects are truncus arteriosus and transposition of the great arteries.
 It is subsequently thought that cardiac defects should be considered an extension of VACTERL.

 Trachea and esophagus

 Esophageal atresia with tracheoesophageal fistula (TEF or TOF) is seen in about 70 percent of patients with VACTERL association, although it can frequently occur as an isolated defect.
-15 to 33 percent of patients with TOF will also have congenital heart disease.
+15-33% of patients with TOF will also have congenital heart disease.
 However these babies usually have uncomplicated heart defects, like a ventricular septal defect, which may not require any surgery.